liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 	    Then the "First Post" post should be public.

 	  Scenario: List of all my posts
-	    Given I am an author
+	    Given I am an Author
 	    And I wrote the following posts:
 	      |  First Post | Great Description |
 	      |  Second Post | Bad Description |